Find Affordable College Courses

 100% Women

 The 7th most popular school in the country for clinical nutrition majors who are seeking their bachelor's degree is Southern Illinois University Edwardsville.
-The average in-state tuition for full-time undergraduates is $8,579 per year, while in-state graduate students, on average, pay $7,146 per year.
-During the 2020-2021 academic year, 8 people received their bachelor's degree in clinical nutrition from SIUE.
+The average in-state tuition for full-time undergraduates is $8,846 per year, while in-state graduate students, on average, pay $7,700 per year.
+During the most recent year for which we have data, 8 people received their bachelor's degree in clinical nutrition from SIUE.
+About 100% of this group were women, and 27% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to clinical nutrition that offer bachelor’s degrees.